 Studio City's hillside terrain is the primary installation challenge.
 Outdoor condensing units on steep hillside lots require platform or wall-bracket mounting.
 Access for service and replacement work can be physically demanding and may require specialized equipment.
 We maintain the proper safety equipment and training for hillside work, and we never cut corners on equipment placement just to make installation easier—proper airflow clearance and service access are non-negotiable.

-We also see a high volume of post-renovation HVAC work.
-New rooms, home offices, recording studios, and screening rooms all require HVAC assessment to ensure existing systems can handle the expanded load.
+Studio City has a concentration of entertainment industry professionals who frequently renovate or expand their homes.
+Post-renovation HVAC work is common—new rooms, home offices, recording studios, and screening rooms all require HVAC assessment to ensure existing systems can handle the expanded load.
 We provide load calculations for addition projects and recommend the most cost-effective approach to serving new spaces, whether that is extending existing ductwork or adding a supplemental ductless system.

 Our Installation Process

-Third, our crew handles the installation, ensuring all connections meet current code.
-Finally, we commission the system.
+Once we design the system, we handle the permits and installation.
+After the equipment is in, we perform commissioning.
 This means we measure airflow at every register, verify the refrigerant charge with calibrated gauges, and test all safety devices.
-You receive a written commissioning report documenting that the system is performing to specification.
+You receive a written commissioning report so you know the system is performing exactly as it should.

 Repair or Replace?

 If your system is worth repairing, we will tell you.
 If the pattern points to replacement, we will explain why.
-We often see systems that are 15–20 years old where multiple components are failing.
-In these cases, spending money on repeated repairs is often a poor investment compared to a new, efficient system.
+We see many systems that are 15-20 years old and failing due to poor initial installation or lack of maintenance.
+If you are spending more on service calls than the equipment is worth, or if your energy costs are consistently high, it is time to look at a replacement.

 Frequently Asked Questions

 How long does a full HVAC installation take?
 A straightforward replacement typically takes one day.
-A full new installation with ductwork can take 2–4 days.
-We provide a timeline in the proposal.
+A full new installation with ductwork can take 2–4 days depending on complexity.

-How do you size a new HVAC system?
-We perform a full Manual J load calculation per ACCA standards, accounting for insulation, window area, and orientation.
+How do you size a system?
+We use a full Manual J load calculation to determine the exact capacity your home needs.

 How the visit works